Snorkel with Turtles in Culebra

 If you walk towards the south side of Playa Soni, you’ll find cozy spots under leaning palm trees and sea grapevines where you can hang a hammock for that perfect dream tropical experience.
 The beach area is more narrow on the right side but feels more secluded and private.
 Laying under the shade of a leaning palm tree with no one around…it doesn’t get any more dreamy and romantic than this.

-The surf gently washes ashore and invites you to go for a quick dip before continuing exploring this romantic beach.
+The surf gently washes ashore and invites you to go for a quick dip before continuing to explore this romantic beach.
 The south side has the best spots for bathing and swimming.
-At the end of the beach, you’ll find beautiful rock formations, crystal clear waters and the best vantage point to admire the breathtaking beauty of this one of a kind beach.
+At the end of the beach, you’ll find beautiful rock formations, crystal clear waters, and the best vantage point to admire the breathtaking beauty of this one-of-a-kind beach.

 If you want to get in the water and swim a little, this spot is the best.
 Keep an eye on your children at all times, the waves are playful in the summertime, but in the winter they get rougher and may not be safe to swim.
 No worries, there are plenty of beaches in Culebra that are great for swimming and snorkeling all year round.